 In some cases, you might need to build a retaining wall to support the earth from shifting.
 I will go into more detail about this below.

 Talk a look at my DIY shed build for some more foundation ideas and inspiration for a shed build of your own.
-Building your own shed can save you money, is more fun and it will look much nicer than a flat pack shed.
+Building your own shed can save you money, is more fun and it will look much nicer than a flat-pack shed.
+Other shed base options exist for uneven ground.
+You can read all about the different types of shed bases with their pros and cons here.

 To kick things off I’m going to take you through step-by-step how to build a wooden frame shed base.